Kristina01111000/Drws_site/README.md

 - Finish changing scorecard to tabulator on the google doc

-  should be getting 1099 soon
+  should be getting 1099 soon, not yet, ask on thursday